How to Use LinkedIn Endorsements to Boost Your Career

 You can contact your connections on Linkedin to ask for endorsements.
 Usually, this isn't a big deal; you aren't asking for much since endorsements are quick to give.
 The hard part is how to ask for one.
 You don't want to come off as a slimy, opportunistic marketer who's just using a bunch of cheats to boost their profile.
 You also don't want to ask for endorsements you don't genuinely deserve.

 The perfect way to avoid giving the wrong impression when requesting endorsements is to personalize each request you send.
 That means write it yourself, according to whatever person you are sending it to.
 No templates, no copy-pasting.
 Treat it as any other message you would send to someone you know.
-Make it genuine, and you can expect to receive a genuine endorsement in response.
+Make it genuine, and you can expect a genuine endorsement in return.

 Link your LinkedIn to your other social accounts.

-A great way to get more people to visit your profile and endorse you is to increase your social media followers' exposure to your LinkedIn.
-This can be as easy as just promoting your LinkedIn in a tweet or a Facebook post.
+A great way to increase the number of people visiting your profile and endorsing you is to enhance your LinkedIn profile's visibility to your social media followers.
+This can be as simple as promoting your LinkedIn profile in a tweet or a Facebook post.

-Inversely, you can promote your social media on your Linkedin.
+Inversely, you can promote your social media on your LinkedIn.
 The more you expose your followers and connections to your online activity, the more likely they will notice your skills and endorse you.
-For example, if you run a blog or a YouTube channel, make sure to connect it to your LinkedIn somehow.
+For example, if you run a blog or a YouTube channel, be sure to connect it to your LinkedIn profile in some way.
 These kinds of platforms are great places to show off your skills in specific areas, and they will remind people that they can endorse those skills of yours.
 You can also easily use LinkedIn's built-in update feature to share content you make on your LinkedIn profile.

 Endorse others.